pmcoltrane/MTConnect-Node/readme.md

 * `value` - the value of the data item.
 * `condition` - (optional) for a CONDITION data item, the condition: one of UNAVAILABLE, NORMAL, WARNING, FAULT.

+Multiple data items may be updated in a single request by adding a numeric suffix to the parameters, starting with 1, e.g.:
+`http://localhost:8080/store?id={dataItemId}&timestamp={timestamp}&value={value}&condition={condition}&id1={dataItemId}&timestamp1={timestamp}&value1={value}&condition1={condition}&...`.
+However, the URL should not exceed 2000 characters.

 Other parameters will be ignored.
-Proper validation will be added in the future.
+Parameters are validated to make sure that the dataItemId exist and that the timestamp is a proper date, but no validation is yet performed to verify that the values are valid, or that a condition is being provided for a condition DataItem.